Submit Grades Step by Step Guide

 - Note that grade change functionality may be limited by when a course section was taught, as changes for sections taught in the distant past may follow a different process.

 a.
-For any student with a Posted grade, you should see a Change Grade button in the adjacent table column.
-Click this button for the student whose grade you want to change.
+For any student with a Posted grade, you should see a Change Grade checkbox in the adjacent table column.
+Check this box for the student whose grade you want to change.

 b.
 Select the grade the student should receive from the Revised Grade dropdown menu.

 c.
 Select one of the following Grade Change Reasons (you may have to scroll right to see this table column):

 - Calculation Error - Mistake in offline/external calculations of the student's grade.

 - Data Entry Error - Mistake in selecting the appropriate student grade in Workday.